 Frequently Asked Questions

 We’re staying on top of the news and passing our learnings and insight on to you.
-Catch up on our quick-fire FAQs.
+Catch up with our quick-fire FAQs and keep checking back as we add more.

 • In February 2025, the Department for Education made a series of apprenticeship assessment reform announcements.
 Their outlined changes are aimed at: